Blog

 13 Jun 2014

-Last year I had a very special and memorable birthday lunch.
-It was a saturday and I had Phd classes and there was this incredible gathering of people there, between high profile composers, performers, electronic music scientists, interactive artists and my PhD colleagues… Thank you all for the...
+I had a very special and memorable birthday lunch.
+It was a Saturday and I had a Phd masterclass at Universidade Católica Portuguesa, and there was this incredible gathering of people, between high profile composers, performers, electronic music scientists, interactive artists and my PhD...

 • Presenting my paper on using "Music Video Games in Live Performance" at Videojogos 2014